romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 ![App working]({{site.url}}/public/images/blog/2015-09-28-ember-simple-auth/ember-simple-auth.gif)

 That wraps it up!
 It was a long post, but I hope you managed to make your app work.
-If you have something to say, hit me up on Twitter, I'm [@romulomachado_](twitter.com/romulomachado_) there.
+If you have something to say, hit me up on Twitter, I'm <a href="http://twitter.com/romulomachado_">@romulomachado_</a> there.

 See you in the next one!